hashicorp/terraform-provider-aws/website/docs/r/api_gateway_usage_plan.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `id` - The ID of the API resource
+* `id` - ID of the API resource
-* `name` - The name of the usage plan.
+* `name` - Name of the usage plan.
-* `description` - The description of a usage plan.
+* `description` - Description of a usage plan.
-* `api_stages` - The associated API stages of the usage plan.
+* `api_stages` - Associated API stages of the usage plan.
-* `quota_settings` - The quota of the usage plan.
+* `quota_settings` - Quota of the usage plan.
-* `throttle_settings` - The throttling limits of the usage plan.
+* `throttle_settings` - Throttling limits of the usage plan.
-* `product_code` - The AWS Marketplace product identifier to associate with the usage plan as a SaaS product on AWS Marketplace.
+* `product_code` - AWS Marketplace product identifier to associate with the usage plan as a SaaS product on AWS Marketplace.
 * `arn` - ARN
-* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
+* `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Import